-Vegan Vanilla Coconut Tapioca Pudding [Sugar-Free]
+Vegan Vanilla Coconut Tapioca Pudding [Sugar-Free]jump to recipe

 Oh well hello there you delicious Vegan Coconut Tapioca Pudding that’s SUGAR FREE!
 I Love tapioca, it was a favorite of mine growing up.
 I liked eating those little squishy bubbles.
 I always wondered what tapioca was and now in my age of 21 (lol just kidding), I know what those bubbly treats were in that pudding I loved so much.

 Tapioca is a starch extracted from the cassava root and it’s all carbs.
 It has no fiber or protein.
 A cassava root is a sweet, nut flavored tuber native to South America.
 It resembles the shape of a potato.
 It’s naturally gluten free which is great for people who suffer from celiac’s disease.
 Tapioca is sold inexpensively as flour, flakes, or pearls (like I used for this pudding).
 Tapioca is widely used in food.
 It can be used in bread recipes, desserts, as a thickener, or as a binding agent in dough to improve texture and moisture content.
 This prevents sogginess.

 There are health benefits to tapioca.
 It has a low glycemic index which means:

 “GI is a classification of food based on the blood glucose response to a food relative to a standard glucose solution.
 Low glycemic foods control the release of glucose into the bloodstream at a steady and sustained rate, keeping the body’s metabolic processes and energy levels balanced.

 People with low glycemic diets or [who] eat low glycemic foods are said to have lower risk of getting coronary heart disease and type 2 diabetes.